Reinhold Felderhoff

-Reinhold Carl Thusmann Felderhoff (25 February 1865 – 18 December 1919) was a German sculptor.
+Reinhold Carl Thusmann Felderhoff (25 February 1865 – 18 December 1919) was a German sculptor and medallist.

 Life

 Felderhoff was born in Elbing, West Prussia (Elbląg, Poland).
 He entered the Prussian Academy of Arts in 1880 and studied there under Fritz Schaper until 1884, after which he became a Master Student in the studio of Reinhold Begas.
 In 1885, he spent a year in Rome on a scholarship, then returned for more work with Begas, remaining there through 1888, although he was doing free-lance work as early as 1887 and won a government contract to sculpt busts of famous generals for the Berlin Armory (Zeughaus, now the German Historical Museum).

 1890 and 1891 brought another stay in Rome.
 He then helped his mentor, Begas, to complete the National Kaiser Wilhelm Monument, for which he received a medal in 1897.

 Felderhoff joined the Berlin Secession and became a member of the Academy in 1913.
 He was named a Professor there in 1917 and died in Berlin in 1919.
+He is buried in the Stahnsdorf South-Western Cemetery.